We’ll meet up on Zoom!

 Rediscovering Martin Gardner’s Mathematical Games column from Scientific American

-For those who wish they can make a selection of their favourite Scientific American Entry here
+Every third Saturday we’ll dedicate our session to the presentation and discussion of a topic related to the Mathematical Games Column of the Scientific American.
+For those who wish they can make a selection of their favourite Scientific American Entry here.

 VARIOUS TOPICS